YeoLab/sailor/README.md

 That's it!

+# Running the Pipeline:

-### (optional) Obtain small example files already packaged, just type:
+To obtain small example files (bundled with the executable), just type:
 ```
-sailor-1.0.4
+./sailor-1.0.4
+...
+Do you want me to copy now into your current directory an example of data input files and a job template (y/-):y
 ```

-# Running the Pipeline:
+Execute the analysis using the provided example YAML file pointing to the appropriate bundled example files
 ```
-sailor-1.0.4 ce11_example.yaml
+./sailor-1.0.4 ce11_example.yaml
 ```

 ### Running the data with required arguments:

-The pipeline only requires 3 arguments: The BAM file, the reference genome, and a list of known SNPs to filter out.
-Here is the full list and explanation of optional arguments you can provide as needed in the job file:

 Running time for the examples should be quick!
 Running on a complete dataset takes a few hours for C elegans data, so sit back and relax by reading the rest of this README.

-These are the minimum required arguments needed to run the pipeline (you can see the same information inside the example.yml file):
+These are the minimum required arguments needed to run the pipeline (you can view the same information inside the example.yml file):

 This is a BAM file ([Example](https://github.com/YeoLab/rna_editing_pipeline/tree/master/RNA_editing_pipeline/singularity-dev/example_data/example.single_end.bam)) of your reads aligned to the genome.
 You can generate this file using any short read aligner, and it does not need to be sorted (the pipeline will split + sort things for you).
 Our example.bam is a downsampled BAM file containing the first 10,000 lines (9,983 reads) of a real sample: